yusheng-wang/HDCM/README.md

 -	SiteData.RData is for 68 monitoring stations;
 -	GeoMap.RData from other data sources.

-We have developed an R package - stBase for this work.
+We have developed an R package - [stBase](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/package) for this work.
 Using our stBase package, these data files can be loaded by using the ``data'' function.

 ## Codes
 There are two parts to our codes:
 1. Our two algorithms, the VB and the EnKs, were written into the [stBase](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/package) package in the R statistical environment;
-2. A project entitled ``[HDCMc](https://github.com/ChenYW68/HDCM/tree/main/HDCMc)'' in the [RStudio](https://www.rstudio.com/products/rstudio/download/) environment was built to reproduce all the results (e.g., figures and tables) in this work.
+2. A project entitled ``[HDCMc.Rproj](https://github.com/ChenYW68/HDCM/tree/main/HDCMc)'' in the [RStudio](https://www.rstudio.com/products/rstudio/download/) environment was built to reproduce all the results (e.g., figures and tables) in this work.

 ```
 # Require core package